Moduli spaces of twisted equivariant G-bundles over a curve: Introduction

 When $c$ is trivial, the moduli stack of $\theta$-twisted $\Gamma$-equivariant $G$-bundles appears in relation with \textbf{parahoric bundles} in the work of Damiolini \cite{damiolini1} and Damiolini--Hong \cite{damiolini2}.
 Pappas--Rapoport \cite{pappas-rapoport} consider a more general setup where $G$ is replaced by a --- non-necessarily constant --- group scheme $\mathcal G'$ over $X$, in relation to tamely ramified bundles.
 The category of $\theta$-twisted $\Gamma$-equivariant bundles also plays an important role in the study of the moduli space of \textbf{$G$-Higgs bundles} by Donagi--Gaitsgory \cite{donagi-gaitsgory}.

+In full generality, $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles appear naturally in the study of \textbf{fixed point varieties of finite group actions} on the moduli space $\Mm(X,G)$ of $G$-bundles according to our joint work with Garc\'ia-Prada--Basu \cite{oscar-barajas-higgs}.
+More precisely, it is straightforward to see that $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles come up when considering the action of $\Gamma$ on $\Mm(X,G)$ such that $\gamma\in\Gamma$ sends a $G$-bundle $Q$ to $\gamma^*\theta_{\gamma}^{-1}(Q)$, given by pullback and extension of structure group.
+Perhaps it is less straightforward to see that twisted equivariant bundles --- on an étale cover of $X$ --- appear naturally as fixed points for the action --- on $\Mm(X,G)$ --- of a finite subgroup $\Lambda$ of $Z$-bundles over $X$ by ``tensorization'', via a \textbf{Prym--Narasimhan--Ramanan construction}.
+This is proved in our joint paper with García--Prada \cite{PNR}, which is a generalization of the construction given by Narasimhan--Ramanan \cite{narasimhan-ramanan}.
+In this sense, moduli spaces of twisted equivariant bundles are a generalization of Prym varieties.

-In full generality, $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles appear naturally in the study of the moduli space of principal bundles with non-connected structure group and \textbf{non-abelian Hodge theory} --- see our joint work with García-Prada--Gothen--Mundet i Riera \cite{BGGM}, and the work of García-Prada--Gothen--Mundet i Riera \cite{oscar-ignasi-gothen} ---, and also in the study of \textbf{fixed point varieties of finite group actions} on the moduli space of $G$-bundles according to our joint work with Garc\'ia-Prada--Basu \cite{oscar-barajas-higgs}.
+Twisted equivariant bundles also appear in the study of principal bundles with non-connected structure group and \textbf{non-abelian Hodge theory} --- see our joint work with García-Prada--Gothen--Mundet i Riera \cite{BGGM}, and the work of García-Prada--Gothen--Mundet i Riera \cite{oscar-ignasi-gothen}.

 Our results lay the groundwork for a deeper exploration of the geometry and topology of these moduli spaces, such as Harder--Narasimhan stratifications.
 An obvious complementary direction of study would be a stack-theoretic construction using \textbf{beyond GIT} techniques developed by Halpern--Leistner \cite{beyond-git} and others.
 Another very relevant direction of research is the generalization to twisted equivariant Higgs pairs, which are very interesting objects from the point of view of non-abelian Hodge theory and the geometric Langlands programme as noted above.
 Finally, by allowing for the image of $\theta$ to contain anti-holomorphic automorphisms of $G$, one could enter the realm of \textbf{pseudo-real $G$-bundles} introduced by Biswas, García-Prada, Huismann and Hurtubise in \cite {oscar-biswas-hurtubise} and \cite{BHH}.